-The output of the assessment at the end of EMD should be the principal emphasis area of the PRR.
-The system-level PRR examines a program to determine if the design is ready for production and if the prime contractor and major subcontractors have accomplished adequate production planning without incurring unacceptable risks that will breach thresholds of schedule, performance, cost, or other established criteria.
-The PRR should review the readiness of the manufacturing processes, the quality management system, and the production planning (i.e., facilities, tooling and test equipment capacity, personnel development and certification, process documentation, inventory management, supplier management, etc.).
-A successful review is predicated on the determination that the system requirements are fully met in the final production configuration, and that production capability forms a satisfactory basis for proceeding into LRIP and FRP.
+The program-level PRR is a Systems Engineering technical review at the end of EMD that determines if a program is ready for production.
+The PRR assesses whether the prime contractor and major subcontractors have completed adequate production planning and that there are no unacceptable risks for schedule, performance, cost, or other established criteria.
+An assessment of manufacturing maturity and risk, conducted by manufacturing subject matter experts, should be a principal area of emphasis during the PRR.
+That portion of the PRR should review the readiness of the manufacturing processes, the quality management system, and the production planning (i.e., facilities, tooling and test equipment capacity, personnel development and certification, process documentation, inventory management, supplier management, etc.).